serafinski/LangGraph-Compare/docs/getting_started.rst

 Running analysis
 ================
-We've successfully parsed JSON's into the :code:`.csv` file.
+We've successfully parsed JSON's into the :code:`csv` file.
 Now we can run analysis on the event log.

 **I'm not going to go into details on every single function and what it does - we will focus on one that prints full analysis into the console - since it's the easiest way to see the analysis.**